Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Montgomery, AL 36130-1620

-Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Bachelor Social Worker as defined under the Alabama Administrative Code.
-Please review and complete the application for the state of Alabama.
+Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Bachelor Social Worker as defined by the State of by the State of Alabama.
+Please review and complete the application for the State of Alabama.

 A minimum of 4 hours per month supervision is required for 24 months, to total 96 hours of supervision.
 This supervision must be completed with a 36-month period beginning with employment for Bachelor level licensees.
 Supervision must be provided by a LGSW or LCSW.
 After 24 or more months (96 hours) of supervision, an LBSW may engage in the practice of social work without further supervision as long as the social worker remains in the same type of social work practice.